 The family armed with an arsenal of catchy, classic kids’ songs never need fear the long road trip or interminable snow day.
 Singing songs with your kids is a great way to pass the time while also staying connected.
 The best kids’ songs are the ones parents and kids can both sing easily even if no one in the family has the talent to turn it into anything other than a hobby.
 Next time your kids want to hear “Baby Shark” or “Let It Go” for the one-millionth time, take matters into your own hands.
 Instead of just hitting play on an hour-long YouTube video that has all of the kids’ nursery rhymes queued up, which you know will drive you insane, sing to your kids or with your kids.
 Even if you don’t have a good voice, singing will help you bond with your kids and maybe make some of those nursery songs not want to make you bang your head against a wall in annoyance.
 Plus, kids songs tend to be generous to those of us who struggle to keep a tune.
 You can sing along to a song, go a capella in front of their crib, or each take up a verse.
 Children’s songs are, by definition, supposed to be easy, but which songs can parents really sing — and enjoy singing?
 What are good songs to sing to a baby?
 How about songs for older kids?
 What are best kids’ songs of all time?
-This list contains songs that are fun for both you and the kids; some even provide an opportunity for a great learning experience.
+This children’s songs list list contains songs that are fun for both you and the kids; some even provide an opportunity for a great learning experience.